Algebra over a field: Non-associative algebra

-A non-associative algebra (or distributive algebra) over a field K is a K-vector space A equipped with a K-bilinear map $A \times A \rightarrow A$.
-The usage of "non-associative" here is meant to convey that associativity is not assumed, but it does not mean it is prohibited – that is, it means "not necessarily associative".
+A non-associative algebra (or distributive algebra) over a field K is a K-vector space A equipped with a K-bilinear map A × A → A. The usage of "non-associative" here is meant to convey that associativity is not assumed, but it does not mean it is prohibited – that is, it means "not necessarily associative".

 Examples detailed in the main article include: